-SSWK2005 Ethics, Professionalism and Wellness 42.0 Hours

-This course promotes self-awareness through analysis of students' values, beliefs, biases and fears.
+SSWK2005 Ethics, Professionallism, and Wellness in the Social Services 42.0 Hours This course promotes self-awareness through analysis of students' values, beliefs, biases and fears.
 Establishing realistic professional goals while creating balance in one's life is emphasized.
 Students develop an understanding of core ethical and moral principles, and explore standards of practice that impact on potential issues related to professional conduct.
 This course introduces ethical decision making models, which promote inquiry-based learning and evidence based practice.
 Cultural, ethical, legal and gender issues that relate to professionalism are examined.